 - For professional level undergraduate course transfers, both the course objectives AND requisite NAAB student performance requirements have to be evident.

-- Candidates admitted to the M.Arch degree program are reviewed in part through the DoArch Transfer Evaluation Advising Form to verify that professional program pre-requisites have been met.
+- Candidates admitted to the Master of Architecture degree program are reviewed through a transfer evaluation form to verify that professional program pre-requisites have been met.

-- Evaluation is made by the Department Head and academic advisor.
+- Evaluation is made by the graduate program coordinator and academic advisor.
 Equivalency in non-architecture courses are evaluated by the department administering the course.